awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-mw-register.md

    `aws ssm register-task-with-maintenance-window --cli-input-json file://RunCommandTask.json` **Important**
 Be sure to include `file://` before the file name\.
-It is required in this command\.
+It's required in this command\.

    If successful, the command returns information similar to the following: